edx-unsupported/frontend-component-site-footer/README.rst

-frontend-component-footer
+frontend-component-site-footer
 =========================

 |Build Status| |Coveralls| |npm_version| |npm_downloads| |license|
 |semantic-release|

-frontend-component-footer is a library containing a site footer component for use when building edX frontend applications.
+frontend-component-site-footer is a library containing a site footer component for use when building edX frontend applications.

 At this time, this component is hard-coded to match the legacy LMS site footer, including all of its links.
 As implemented, this component should probably be called the ``frontend-component-lms-footer``.